 How is Cannabis Wax Made?

-Cannabis wax has a DIY feel because it is entirely possible to make it at home using butane extraction.
-However, we don’t recommend even attempting the process because if you don’t know what the hell you’re doing, there are serious consequences (which we outline in the ‘Dangers’ section below).
+Cannabis wax has a DIY feel to it because it is entirely possible to make it at home using solvent-based extraction techniques.
+However, we don’t recommend attempting the process because if you don’t know what you’re doing, there can be serious consequences (some of which we outline in the ‘Dangers’ section below).

 How to Use Cannabis Wax

-While there are numerous ways to enjoy cannabis wax, you won’t be able to use it in a joint or a vaporizer if the substance is hard to handle.
-Some people like to sprinkle the wax on top of the weed in a joint for an extra kick, while others like to use gravity bongs or vaporizers.
-Here are the three most common ways to use cannabis wax:
+While there are numerous ways to enjoy cannabis wax, you won’t be able to use the extract in a joint or a vaporizer if the substance is too sticky and hard to handle.
+Some people like to sprinkle wax on top of their weed in a joint for an extra kick, while others like to do the same with gravity bongs or vaporizers.
+In any event, here are the three most common ways to use cannabis wax:

-This is the most popular way to consume wax.
-So much so in fact, that wax is sometimes referred to as ‘a dab.’
-It involves the use of special equipment (a dab rig) which separates it from a bong.
+Dabbing is no doubt the most popular way to consume marijuana wax.
+So much so in fact that cannabis wax is often simply referred to under the umbrella term of ‘a dab.’
+Dabbing weed involves the use of special equipment (a dab rig) which is heated to immense temperatures.

-The nail can be made of glass, ceramic, titanium or other materials, and is heated using a specialized blowtorch.
-You add a dab of the wax to the hot nail surface, and it vaporizes immediately.
+A dab nail can be made of glass, ceramic, titanium or other materials, and is heated using a specialized blowtorch.
+Add a dab of cannabis wax to the hot nail surface, and it vaporizes immediately.
 Then, you inhale the vapor as you would with a traditional bong.
-The dome is a spherical glass piece you place over the nail to contain the vaporized weed.
+However, the heavy-hitting high is anything but traditional.

-Most vaporizers are portable, and it is important to invest in a high-quality model.
-Otherwise, you receive weak hits because they can’t reach a high enough temperature to vaporize the concentrate.
-Choose a vaporizer with a ceramic or quartz crystal heating chamber with titanium coils to circumnavigate this issue.
-A vape pen allows you to enjoy marijuana wax without the smoke.
+Most vaporizers these days are portable, and it is important to invest in a high-quality model if you want to actually “vape” your wax rather than combust it.
+Choose a vaporizer with a ceramic or quartz crystal heating chamber, and preferably one that has titanium coils to circumnavigate the issue of accidental combustion.
+Simply put, a good vape pen allows you to enjoy marijuana wax without the smoke.

 What Are the Benefits of Cannabis Wax?

-The most obvious benefit is the enhanced potency.
-When made correctly, cannabis wax contains little or no butane and a high concentration of THC.
-Dabbing the wax reduces the risk of lung damage associated with smoking, and it works fast when it comes to relieving chronic pain and other symptoms of illness.
+The most obvious benefit of cannabis wax is enhanced potency.
+When made correctly, wax will contain little or no butane at all, and a ridiculously high concentration of THC.
+Dabbing the wax may reduce the risk of lung damage associated with smoking, and the effects can be nearly immediate when it comes to the relief of chronic pain and other symptoms.

-Homemade cannabis wax is also hazardous for another reason; there is a possibility that a significant amount of butane residue is left over in the oil, and it will damage your lungs when combusted/vaporized.
-This is another compelling argument in favor of purchasing weed wax from a reputable company.
+Oh, and one last thing – homemade cannabis wax may also be hazardous if there is a significant amount of butane residue left over in the extract, which could damage your lungs when combusted or vaporized.
+This is another compelling argument in favor of buying cannabis wax from a reputable company.